Zachhi/DoublePendulum-ButterflyEffect-VS/README.md

 # DoublePendulum-ButterflyEffect-VS
 Simulates a plethora of visually pleasing ways to see a double pendulum's behavior and it's chaotic nature, including the butterfly effect.

+**Note: This version requires Visual Studio.
+If you do not have access to Visual Studio, here is a version for linux and windows that requires no setup: https://github.com/Zachhi/DoublePendulum-ButterflyEffect-Windows-Linux**

 # Demo

 (Quality much worse here due to gif-conversion)